quicwg/wg-materials/interim-24-06/minutes.md

 [#338 Clarify how new CIDs are allocated](https://github.com/quicwg/multipath/issues/338)

-Mirja: _We now specify that the same path ID is used in both directions which could lead to a situation where each ends issues different path IDs and then no new oath can be opened. #318 is also related here because requiring the next in order path ID would avoid a mismatch but we still need to provide more recommendation about how many path IDs should be issued when._
+Mirja: _We now specify that the same path ID is used in both directions which could lead to a situation where each ends issues different path IDs and then no new path can be opened. #318 is also related here because requiring the next in order path ID would avoid a mismatch but we still need to provide more recommendation about how many path IDs should be issued when._

 Mirja: Stupid strategies can always shoot themselves in the foot.
 However, we want to recommend strategies that avoid some stupid misstakes.
 There are more aspects discussed in the issue.